reissbaker/holdup/README.md

 HOLDUP
 ================================================================================

-Holdup is a promise-based flow-control library that makes working with asynchronous callbacks in Javascript easy.
-With Holdup you define the dependencies of your functions and it executes them for you with maximal concurrency; you don't have to explicitly state whether they're parallel or serial.
-This makes concurrency both easier to achieve and easier to maintain: rather than thinking about function ordering or race conditions, you just define dependencies and Holdup takes care of the rest.
+Holdup is a lightweight promise-based flow-control library that makes working with callbacks in Javascript easy.
+With Holdup you define the dependencies of your functions and it executes them for you with maximal concurrency: you don't have to explicitly state whether they're parallel or serial, or what order each one should run in.
+It just works.

-Holdup runs in Node, Component-spec environments, and ordinary browsers.
-It has no dependencies and is extensively unit-tested.
+Holdup runs in Node, Component-spec environments, and ordinary browsers; it has no dependencies and is extensively unit-tested.
 It works with any CommonJS Promises/A or Promises/A+ compliant promise implementation; it also provides its own Promises/A+ compliant promise implementation.
 It clocks in at less than 1.6k minified and gzipped.